TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

 [x] Test out Ronan's trained Qwen3 model on that set using zero temperature.
 Still getting a lot of training problems wrong, indicating an issue with data generation OR with fine-tuning.
 [x] Run a baseline Qwen3 model with no reasoning on that split.
 Done, performs better than the Gemini fine-tune.
 [x] Carefully review the syntax of SOAR vs Qwen3 base vs Qwen3 ft.
 Not clear there is a syntax issue as fine-tuned models seem to be robust to prompt differences.
-[ ] Next goal is to ensure that training is working.
-This means that a trained model should - at temperature zero - be getting correct programs.
-[ ] Implement deduplication of data (by program, if test passes, by grid outputs for hindsight relabelling examples).

 ### Run a SOAR model - the Qwen 7B model.